Laudarisd/Project_Root/Image_Classification/README.md

 About
 ===========
-This section contains the architecture of smart-self project.
+This section contains the architecture image classification.

-* Hardware
-    * Loadcell
-    * Raspberri pi & Camera

-* Software
-    * Computer Vision
-    * Back End
-    * DB
+* Frame wrok

 Table of contents